David Gedge: Early life

 Gedge was born in Bramley, Leeds, West Yorkshire, but grew up in Middleton, Greater Manchester after his family moved there when he was a toddler.
 He attended Hollin High School, which became the Queen Elizabeth School and was eventually rebuilt as St Anne's Academy.
 He studied at the University of Leeds, graduating with a Bachelor of Science degree in Mathematics in 1981.
 He was the first of his extended working-class family to go into higher education.

 Career

 Gedge formed the Wedding Present with classmates in 1985.

 Gedge met Keith Gregory, an English student, by placing an advert for a bass player in the Leeds University Union.

 Gedge sang a duet with Marine Research on their Peel Session in 1999.

 Artistry

 Gedge's lyrics explore themes such as romance and heartbreak.
 According to Michael Sutton of AllMusic, his lyrics are "often written from a seemingly autobiographical perspective and sung in a dejected, conversational manner."

 Personal life

-Gedge is married to Jessica McMillan, a photographer.
+Gedge married Jessica McMillan, a photographer, in 2014, but they separated in 2023.
 He lives in Brighton and Hove.